Your body is not unreadable. The app is.

 I am Julianna Stein, founder of Stone Fertility.
 I did not grow up learning how my cycle worked.
 The information that should have been part of every health class was something I had to find on my own, and like most women with irregular cycles or PCOS, I spent years assuming my body was confusing rather than that no one had taught me how to read it.

-The work I do at Stone Fertility exists because of that gap.
 Most women with PCOS or PMOS come to me after years of being told their cycles are abnormal, that apps will not work for them, or that they should not expect to understand what their body is doing.
 Within three or four cycles of charting, the picture becomes legible.
 The cycles may still be irregular.
 They are no longer mysterious.

 The method I teach is the sympto-thermal method, single check, and I am The Well certified through the school of body literacy run by Sarah Bly, CNM.
-I am also AFAP accredited, which is the credential of the Association of Fertility Awareness Professionals.
+I am also AFAP accredited, the credential of the Association of Fertility Awareness Professionals.
 Sessions are virtual, which means I work with women in San Diego and across the country.

-Questions women with PCOS & PMOS ask
+Questions women with PCOS and PMOS ask

 Will charting work if my cycles are very irregular?